rspect2014/retro-fever-template/README.md

 ### Engine features

-  * `+scene` - Sets up a basic retro-fever game with a scene graph
+  * `-scene` - Sets up a basic retro-fever game with update and render functions instead of using a scene graph

 ### Development feature

-  * `+figwheel` - Adds support for figwheel to dynamically load cljs changes
+  * `+figwheel` - Adds support for figwheel which dynamically loads changes in cljs files and gives you a connected ClojureScript REPL.

-  * `+weasel` - Add support for weasel, a interactive clojurescript REPL
+  * `+weasel` - Add support for weasel, a interactive ClojureScript REPL

 Usage example with "rf-test" as desired project name: